jrah/teadictionary/content/teas/tangawizi-lemon-tea.md

 notes: >-
   Strong ginger flavour, bringing a wonderful warmth and comforting experience, with a nice delicate pinch of citrus note from lemon and a cinnamon finish.
-guide: >-
-  Pour a cup of 100° C water with one teaspoon of "Tangawizi Lemon" and let steep for 6-8 minutes.
+guide: Pour a cup of 100° C water with one teaspoon and let steep for 6-8 minutes.
 color: yellow
 volume: '13'
 carousel_images: